 Daniel Lindenkreuz

-Coming from a classically trained musical background, Daniel Lindenkreuz studies current affairs in Musicology and Music Informatics at the University of Music in Karlsruhe.
+Coming from a classically trained musical background, Daniel Lindenkreuz also studied Musicology and Music Informatics at the University of Music in Karlsruhe.

 While staying a musician at heart, he aspires accomplishing interdisciplinary projects that both pursue artistic motifs and challenge technology to its bare bones.